Welcome to Year 3

 If you have any concerns or questions, please do not hesitate to get in touch; either by person at the end of the day or by email firstname.lastname@example.org

-PE kits were sent home for a 'wash' on the last day of the half term - Please ensure that these are sent back into school on the first day of the new half term!!
+PE kits will be sent home for a 'wash' on the last day of the half term - Please ensure that these are sent back into school on the first day of the new half term!!

 PE will continue to take place twice a week; usually on a Tuesday and a Thursday for Swifts Class.
 However, this can change so please have PE kits in every day!
 As the weather starts to become a little cooler we will be making use of our dance studio or hall for PE.